Ankitz007/system-design-archives/basics/1-cap-theorem.md

   - Distributed coordination services like ZooKeeper, etcd, Consul.
   - MongoDB can be configured for stronger consistency, potentially behaving as CP during partitions (writes require acknowledgment from a majority, reads can target the primary or a majority).

-> Banking systems typically prioritize consistency over availability since data accuracy is more critical than availability during network issues.
->
-> Consider an ATM network for a bank.
-When you withdraw money, the system must ensure that your balance is updated accurately across all nodes (consistency) to prevent overdrafts or other errors.

 ### AP Systems (Availability + Partition Tolerance)

 - **Prioritizes**: System uptime and responsiveness, even if it means data might be temporarily inconsistent.